 Submitting your Podcast

-Once your podcast is complete, you'll need to upload it to your webspace, then you need to tell the world.
+Once your podcast is complete and uploaded to your webspace, then you need to tell the world.

 If you have an existing website or weblog, use this to promote your podcast.
-At the basic level, all you need to do, is upload the mp3 file, then link to the file - Here's an example: Download our promo, and find a way of directing users to click on the link.
+At the basic level, all you need to do, is upload the mp3 file, then link to that file - Here's an example: Download our promo.
+Once the audio is live, and you have a download link in place, you next have to find a way of getting people to know about the podcast, and drive them to download it from your site.

 More information